Make your Outlook email accessible to people with disabilities

 The Accessibility Checker is a tool that reviews your content and flags accessibility issues it comes across.
 It explains why each issue might be a potential problem for someone with a disability.
 The Accessibility Checker also suggests how you can resolve the issues that appear.

-In Outlook, the Accessibility Checker runs automatically in the background when you're composing an email.
+In new Outlook and classic Outlook the Accessibility Checker runs automatically in the background when you're composing an email.
 If the Accessibility Checker detects accessibility issues, a MailTip will provide a convenient nudge to review and correct the issues before sending your email.

 Accessibility issues MailTip in Outlook for Windows